UrkiMimi/heckdocs/docs/animation/trackspoints.md

     ```

 !!! tip
     If you only require one element in your point definition, instead of a list of points, your point definition can just be your point.
+Heck will automatically add a time of 0 for you.
     ```json
     // These are equivalent
     "offsetPosition": [[245, 23, 54, 0]]